BOUNCING BACK FROM A SETBACK

 The past weekend I’ve been married to my phone, incessantly checking my emails at every spare moment.
 Why?
 I was waiting for news that would change my life.

-I interviewed for a job last week that meant, if I were successful, relocation back to my hometown.
-This is important to me because it’s one of the first steps in the grand plan I have for my life.
+Last week, I interviewed for a job that meant, if I were successful, relocation back to my hometown of Hull This is important to me because it’s one of the first steps in the grand plan I have for my life.
 One day, I would love to make a living out the things I am passionate about: seeing the world, writing and being of service to people, but to start, basing myself in a place that makes me happy, less isolated and inspires me is my gut feeling next move to help me achieve my potential.

 Being a single parent though, relocation is definitely not straight forward and throws up many issues.
 What would I do with my current house?
 What job could I do that will fit in with childcare hours?
 How do I change my son’s school?
 It’s very overwhelming.
 I chose to concentrate on one obstacle first: finding a suitable job.